 When mountains connect cultures

-The mountainous topography of the Sultanate, which has been featured in international travelogues and pulled orophiles from across the planet, is truly a strong connector of cultures of nations that share similar landscape.
+The mountainous topography of the Sultanate, which has been featured in international travelogues and pulled orophile from across the planet is truly a strong connector of cultures of nations that share similar landscape.

 Be it snowy mammoths of the west or the rocky wilderness of the Middle East or the greeny heights of Asia, there are some common features and sharp resemblances of cultures of people living on the heights or at the foothills that bind them together.